Mary-Wood/Credit_Risk_Analysis/README.md

 ### SMOTEEN
 * ![image](https://user-images.githubusercontent.com/89048287/147279160-b7a3f7be-079c-4fa7-94b5-624c6cbf3d13.png)
 * Balanced Accuracy Score: .544
+* This model has a precision score of .99 and a sensitivity score of .56.
+The F1 score of .71 suggests that this could be a relatively good fit for the data.

 ### BalancedRandomForestClassifier
 * ![image](https://user-images.githubusercontent.com/89048287/147279238-08dcea75-b3d2-473f-a772-9c8ebdd9be5e.png)
 * ![image](https://user-images.githubusercontent.com/89048287/147279274-9928283c-b7cf-4b04-a9bc-9c3ba4563710.png)
 * Balanced Accuracy Score: .712
+* This model has a precision score of .99 and a sensitivity score of .82.
+The F1 score of .89 suggests that this is a very good fit for the data.

 ### EasyEnsembleClassifier
 * ![image](https://user-images.githubusercontent.com/89048287/147279320-faa182f2-3fcc-41c7-ab8b-f9cb86020c66.png)
 * Balanced Accuracy Score: .723
+* This model has a precision score of .99 and a sensitivity score of .76.
+The F1 score of .86 suggests that this is a very good fit for the data.

 ## Summary
+For these models to be successful, they would need to be both precise and relatively sensitive.
+The best model for this data proved to be the Balanced Random Forest Classifier.
+It had the highest sensitivity score of .82, which also led to the highest F1 score.